DanielCordell/AsteroidsGame/README.md

 # NAGE
 NAGE: Not A Good Engine.
-Written by two first year university students.
+Written by a first year university student (and his friends).
 Hence the title.

 ## Current features
   * It draws a rectangle